gskdhiman/Visualising-Pytorch-transformations/README.md

 ### Visualising Pytorch transformations

-<strong> Below are the tranforms discussed in the python notebook along with their visualizations. </strong>
+<strong> Below are the transforms discussed in the python notebook along with their visualizations. </strong>
 * Resize transforms
 * Random Rotation transforms
 * Random Horizontal Flip Transforms